-The rest of the paper is organized as follows.
-In what remains of the Introduction, Secs.~\ref{stroboscopicTimeEvolution} through \ref{intro:gauge_kicks} describe our anticipated solution to the driven qubit problem by introducing our notion of effective Hamiltonians, kick operators and the gauge degree of freedom.
-Most importantly, these sections clarify how our concept of effective Hamiltonians is fundamentally tied to the idea of a stroboscopic time evolution.
+The remainder of this paper is organized as follows.
+In what remains of the Introduction, we describe our anticipated solution to the driven qubit problem.
+Section \ref{RWA} sets the stage by transforming the Hamiltonian to the standard rotating frame.
+Most importantly, Secs.~\ref{HamiltoniansEff} and \ref{stroboscopicTimeEvolution} clarify how our concept of effective Hamiltonians is fundamentally tied to the idea of a stroboscopic time evolution.
+In Sec.~\ref{intro:gauge_kicks} we introduce a gauge degree of freedom, an inherent aspect our effective Hamiltonian theory, together with kick operators, which extend our theory for many realistic drive envelopes.
 In Sec.~\ref{effectiveH} we derive the recursive procedure that yields the desired Hamiltonian (\ref{HEffDD}) as a series expansion in $1/\omega$.
-To do this, we first apply the Magnus expansion to the driven-qubit problem [Sec.~\ref{application}], and then define the Magnus-Taylor expansion [Sec.~\ref{MT}].
-The application of this new expansion to the problem at hand [Sec.~\ref{procedure}] results in a solvable algebraic condition that allows us to derive our central recurrence relation generating our effective Hamiltonians.
-This derivation is followed by an exemplary calculation of an effective Hamiltonian in Sec.~\ref{HeffExample}, and by the discussion of a simplified procedure for obtaining effective Hamiltonians for the case of constant drive amplitude in Sec.~\ref{Heffconst}.
-In Sec.~\ref{nonanalytic} we derive kick operators, which complete our theory for the case of non-analytic envelope functions.
-Our conclusions are presented in Sec.~\ref{conclusions}.
-Appendix \ref{someresults} contains explicit results for our effective Hamiltonians up to order $1/\omega^2$.
+To do this, we first apply the Magnus expansion to the driven-qubit problem [Sec.~\ref{M}], next introduce the Magnus-Taylor expansion as a new tool for time-dependent perturbation theory [Sec.~\ref{MT}], and then apply this tool to the problem at hand to derive the central recurrence relation generating our effective Hamiltonian [Sec.~\ref{procedure}].
+We also present an exemplary calculation of an effective Hamiltonian [Sec.~\ref{HeffExample}], and derive a simplified computation method for effective Hamiltonians assuming a constant drive envelope [Sec.~\ref{Heffconst}].
+Deploying the Magnus-Taylor expansion a second time, in Sec.~\ref{nonanalytic} we derive the kick operators as a series expansion in $1/\omega$, and conclude in Sec.~\ref{conclusions}. \ref{appendix:examples} contains explicit results for our effective Hamiltonians up to second order in $1/\omega$.